Field-Controlled Evaporation Mechanisms for Surface Atoms

 We systematically remove this atom by increasing its z-coordinate, and repeat this process for a number of applied fields with varying strengths.
 Figure 2 shows how the system's energy varies as a function of the evaporating atom's z-coordinate for each of the applied fields.

 The disruptions in the curvature of the energy profiles in Figure 2 are the result of changes taking place along the evaporation reaction coordinate.
 For distances where the evaporating atom is very close to its original position (<1.5 ̊Å), the energy fol- lows a smooth Morse-like trend.
 There is an abrupt shift to a new minimum between 1.5-2 Å; at this height the evaporating atom is sterically able to roll over into the nearest hollow site atop the neighboring terrace.
 The atom’s evaporation then proceeds from this new minimum in a manner very similar to a standard adatom.
 The second interruption in the energy vs. distance profile occurs when the original atom begins to pull up its nearest neighbor out of the step edge; at certain distances the two even form a dimer above the surface.
-This interaction near the surface is likely responsible for the substantial number of spatially correlated co-evaporation events observed during tungsten evaporation.
-At distances sufficiently high above the surface (>3.3 Å), this interaction becomes too weak to pull the neighboring atom up from its original position.
+This interaction near the surface is likely responsible for the substantial number of spatially correlated co-evaporation events observed during APT of W. At distances sufficiently high above the surface (>3.3 Å), this interaction becomes too weak to pull the neighboring atom up from its original position.

 This multi-step mechanism gives rise to two dominant energy barriers to the overall evaporation process- the "rollover" barrier (~1.5 Å) between the original site and the local minimum atop the step edge, and then the "evaporation" barrier between this local minimum and the vacuum.
 The heights of these two barriers vary quite differently as a function of applied field, as shown in Figure 3.

 Figure 3 shows that the overall barrier between the original site and the evaporated state (Δz → ∞) approaches zero as the applied field is increased, but does so asymptotically once the rollover barrier becomes rate-limiting.
-By extrapolating the barrier vs. field, we obtain a critical evaporation field close to 60 V/nm, in good agreement with experimentally applied fields for W.
+By extrapolating the barrier vs. field, we obtain a critical evaporation field close to 60 V/nm, in good agreement with experimentally applied fields for W evaporation.

 These data show that experiments should be carried out at fields close to the critical evaporation field as possible.
 This is in order to avoid the scenario where an atom rolls over to the top of its neighboring step and has the freedom to diffuse to a new position before evaporating.
 The potential energy surface atop the W [1 1 0] step is very flat, and lateral walks performed prior to evaporation are untraceable in the final reconstruction of an APT experiment.